haivala/dj-usb-tkit/docs/PDB.md

 The writer cannot rely on the parser's tolerance.
 It must emit page footer values accepted by players.

+Because `nrs` (offset `0x18`) is a single byte, no page may hold more than 255 rows.
+The writer enforces this as a hard cap (`MAX_ROWS_PER_PAGE` in `pdb_writer.rs`), independent of remaining byte capacity, in both the from-scratch writer and in-place chain appends.
+The cap is reached first by tables with small fixed-size rows: `t08` playlist_entries rows are 12 bytes, so byte capacity alone would allow well over 255 on a single 4096-byte page.
+A page at 255 rows spills to the next page in the chain, the same as a byte-full page.

 ## Sentinel B-Tree

 Sentinel pages anchor table chains.
 The current `rebuild_sentinel_btrees_inplace`